Detailed sourcing data

 Percent Volume to Enviva is marked as “N/A” for tracts from which volume was delivered to Enviva as part of a thinning or post-harvest site preparation operation.
 Thinning and site preparation harvests are not final harvests, but rather forest management practices intended to encourage sawtimber growth or to facilitate replanting following a harvest operation for higher-quality products that did not fully clear the site of low-quality material.
 In addition, especially around our Cottondale facility, Enviva occasionally receives volume from “understocked” tracts.
 On these tracts, regeneration conditions have not been adequate to produce an economically desirable volume of high-quality sawtimber and so clearing is necessary to allow for replanting to occur.
 For more discussion on this topic, please view our Voices of Enviva blog post: “Merchandising volume reflects regional variation.”
 Percent volume to Enviva for these understocked tracts is marked as “N/A” because the harvest is not the result of a traditional sawtimber operation.
 As with all of the other wood we purchase, the wood from these thinning, site preparation, and understocked harvests is low-grade roundwood and/ or other chipped harvest residues.
 Though Percent Volume to Enviva is labeled as “N/A,” these tracts are included on the Wood Supply Map and factored into all of the summary statistics presented here.

 We now collect information at the stand level.
 In some cases, a tract may have more than one stand.
 To illustrate this, we are showing up to two stands of information in the dialog box.
 The first value for each field corresponds to the first stand.
 The second value for each field corresponds to the second stand.
-In this example, the first stand is a Mixed Pine & Hardwood stand, had a final harvest, was 40 to 50 years old, and was 150 acres.
-For this set of data, there were 9 tracts with more than two stands’ worth of information.
-Those stand characteristics were factored into our calculations for each of our metrics presented on the website, but are not shown here because there is not enough space in the hover box.
+While we only display two stands here, all multiple stand characteristics were factored into our calculations for each of our metrics presented on the website, but are not shown here because there is not enough space in the hover box.

 The canopy of mixed pine & hardwood forests contains both pine and hardwood trees, and are typically established through natural regeneration instead of planting.
 This type of forest occurs on the Southern landscape less frequently than pine-only forest types and are often a result of hands-off forest management practices.